andrewoid/evolution-java/json/json_format.md

-# JSON
+# Json

-JSON stands for JavaScript Object Notation
+Json stands for JavaScript Object Notation

 It is a format for representing "object data" as text.
 It is becoming more common to see this format where XML had been used years ago.

 Like Java, an object block begins with a { and ends with a }